Sondre Lerche

-Sondre Lerche ([ˈsɔndrə ˈlærkə]; born 5 September 1982) is a Norwegian singer, songwriter and musician.
-He has released nine studio albums.
+Sondre Lerche ([ˈsɔndrə ˈlærkə]; born 5 September 1982) is a Norwegian singer, songwriter, musician and actor.
+His discography includes ten studio albums and multiple EPs.

 Early life

 Growing up in a suburb of Bergen, Lerche was heavily influenced by 1980s pop.
 Lerche was fascinated by bands such as the Beatles, A-ha, the Beach Boys, and Prefab Sprout, and began formal guitar instruction at the age of eight.
 Not being satisfied with classical lessons, Lerche's teacher introduced him to Brazilian music, such as bossa nova, and thus formed the foundation of Lerche's vast array of complex melodies and chords throughout his music today.
 At the age of fourteen, Lerche penned his first song, "Locust Girl."
 Lerche performed acoustic gigs at the club where his sister worked while he was still under age.
 Norwegian producer H.P.
 Gundersen "discovered" Lerche, and began to mentor him, exposing him to diverse music genres, including psychedelia, 1960s pop, and mainstream Brazilian music.